threefoldfoundation/books/content/tfgrid/farming/farming_intro.md

 Anyone can become a Farmer, and there is no technical knowledge required.
 ThreeFold's autonomous system does all the heavy lifting, making it easy for anyone to join.

 - Potential costs of the hardware necessary to provide Internet capacity and maintain a farming setup.
-- -Electrical costs to power the farm.
+- Electrical costs to power the farm.
 - Potential cost of equipment to support larger farming setups such as data centers (ventilation, monitoring, electrical wiring, etc).

 To further explore farming rewards, click [here](@farming_reward).